Fully probabilistic deep models for forward and inverse problems in parametric PDEs: Examples

 The \texttt{parameter-to-solution} network for both the standard \gls*{PINN} and \gls*{PINN}-\gls*{PDDLVM} models have 4 fully connected hidden layers of 100 neurons with ``swish'' activation functions.
-For the PINNs results we sampled 2500 combinations of $\gamma$ and $\kappa$ between $[0.1, 5.] \times [0.1, 0.5]$ and we trained a PINN-network for $5\times10^5$ iterations.
-We then used this trained PINN to output solutions fields and create a supervised training dataset for and convolutional inverse network.
-Both the PINN-inverse and PINN-PDDLVM-$\beta$ networks are 2D convolutional neural networks with 3 layers of 2D convolutions with swish activation, kernel size of 4, strid (2,2) and [8, 16, 32] filters followed by a final dense layer of 500 neurons ending with either 2 or 4 output neurons for either the PINN-Inverse network or the PINN-PDDLVM-$\beta$ networks respectively.
-We train the PINN-Inverse network with a maximum likelihood type loss, specified as $\ell(x^*) = \frac{1}{N}\sum_i^N\|f_{NN}(x_i^*) - y^*_i\|^2$ minibatched one example at a time with Adam and a learning rate of $10^{-3}$, were $f_{NN}$ is the PINN-Inverse network.
+For the PINNs results we sampled 2.5k combinations of $\gamma$ and $\kappa$ between $[1., 5.] \times [1., 5.]$ and we trained a PINN-network for $5\times10^5$ iterations.
+We then used this trained PINN to output solutions fields and create a supervised training dataset for the convolutional inverse network.
+Both the deterministic inversion network (Conv-Net) and PINN-PDDLVM-$\beta$ networks are 2D convolutional neural networks with 3 layers of 2D convolutions with swish activation, kernel size of 4, stride (2,2) and [8, 16, 32] filters followed by a final dense layer of 500 neurons ending with either 2 or 4 output neurons for either the Conv-Net network or the PINN-PDDLVM-$\beta$ networks respectively.